NixOS/rfcs/rfcs/0145-doc-strings.md

 We currently utilize a `doc-string`-like functionality to build a subset of documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))

-Many inconsistently written comments document specific parts of nixpkgs and other nix-frameworks. (see [references](#references))
+Many inconsistently written comments document specific parts of nixpkgs and other nix-frameworks (see [references-to-this](#references-to-the-problems-above)).

-We use some of them to generate documentation automatically. (e.g., nixpkgs/lib via [nixdoc](https://github.com/nix-community/nixdoc)
+We use some of them to generate documentation automatically. (e.g., nixpkgs/lib via [nixdoc](https://github.com/nix-community/nixdoc) )

 This solution requires a lot of handworks; more specifically, *nixdoc* is a custom tool that works only for that purpose.